Blyzz616/void/README.md

 # .vøid

-> Alternate name: ***devnull***
-> Don't you hate it when you can't think of a good name for a project? and then BANG!
-2 good ones and no way to choose!

 The Plan: Not have cellphones in the bedroom.
 So I have to have a clock that can be an alarm clock with lots of functionality and NO LIGHT!

 # Bedside Alarm Clock Design